 C. The nature of the resurrected body.

 1. (35) What is the nature of the resurrected body?

 But someone will say, "How are the dead raised up?
 And with what body do they come?"

-c.
+b.
 And with what body do they come?
-This may be a foolish question (Foolish one, 1 Corinthians 15:36), but it is a question Paul will answer.
+This may be a foolish question (Paul calls his imaginary questioner "Foolish one" in 1 Corinthians 15:36), but it is a question Paul will answer.

 2. (36-38) The analogy of the seed.

 Foolish one, what you sow is not made alive unless it dies.
 And what you sow, you do not sow that body that shall be, but mere grain; perhaps wheat or some other grain.
 But God gives it a body as He pleases, and to each seed its own body.

 a.
 Foolish one: In the wording of the ancient Greek, it is even stronger: Fools!
 "A hard knot must have a hard wedge, a dead heart a rousing reproof."
 (Trapp)